 As you're tidying, consider the items you have.
 What isn’t sparking magic anymore?
 Is there some fabric you loved on the shelf but just isn’t sparking inspiration anymore?
 It may be time to let it go!

-- A great way to do this is through destash groups online or if you are local, come to our sewing stash fabric swap at the shop on January 4th.
+- A great way to do this is through destash groups online or if you are local, come to our sewing stash fabric swap at the shop.

 Take Stock of What You Have in Your Sewing Space